Leg4tus/HelloGladios/README.md

 UnityEngine.CoreModule
 UnityEngine.UI

-0harmony.dll you need to download separately from the harmony github or add the nuget package.

-To test:
+## To test locally:
 - Build your project
+- Download the harmony mod zip manually from: https://mod.io/g/gladio-mori/m/harmonyxpack#description
 - Go to the root of your Gladio Mori installation.
 - Create Folder "Mods"
+- Create subfolder for the harmony mod and unzip the contents there.
+Make sure the harmony mod is alphabetically before your mod.
+Name the subfolder: "Mods\0HarmonyX"
-- Inside it create a subfolder for your mod "my mod"
+- Create another subfolder inside the "Mods" folder for your mod "MyMod"
-- Copy your dll and 0harmony.dll to "Mods\my mod" from bin
+- Copy your dll to "Mods\MyMod" from bin
 - Start Gladio Mori

 If everything went right, your mod should be working.

-# Uploading content to mod.io:
+## Uploading content to mod.io:
-- Add your files to a zip with no subfolders
+- Add your files to a zip with no subfolders.
+Include the gm.modcfg file inside your zip.
+It makes sure the harmony mod is loaded before yours.
 - Create the mod in mod.io
 - Select relevant tags:
 - Moveset: